 What happened questions

 - what actually happened?

 These questions establish a common understanding of the work item under review.
 The facilitator should encourage and promote discussion around these questions.
 In particular, divergences from the plan should be explored.

 These questions generate reflection about the successes and failures during the course of the project, activity, event or task.
-The question ‘Why?’ generates understanding of the root causes of these successes and failures.
+The question ‘Why?’ generates an understanding of the root causes of these successes and failures.

-This question is intended to help identify specific actionable recommendations.
+This question is intended to help identify specific, actionable recommendations.
 The facilitator asks the team members for crisp and clear, achievable and future-oriented recommendations.

-A Retrospect is a variation on the After Action Review and follows the same format, but involves asking the following more detailed questions:
+A Retrospect is a variation on the after action review and follows the same format, but involves asking the following more detailed questions:

 - What did you set out to achieve?

 - What was your plan to achieve this?